FC Dallas vs Sporting KC: Lineup notes 📝

 Quick thoughts

-The defense will see Maarten Paes in goal behind Omar Gonzalez, who comes in for Ibeagha.
-He’ll be joined by Nkosi Tafari in the middle, with Ema Twumasi and Sam Junquna on the wings as we go back to a 4-4-2.
+In goal, Maarten Paes will once again be between the posts.
+The defensive group in front of him sees Sebastien Ibeagha return (after being out on Sunday for a yellow card accumulation suspension) next to Nkosi Tafari and Marco Farfan.

-The midfield group is young, very young.
-Dante Sealy earns his first start in a very long time ago opposite Bernard Kamungo.
-Nolan Norris and Tomas Pondeca get the nod in the middle of the field.
+The midfield is drastically different from Sunday night.
+Asier Illarramendi and Sebastian Lletget start in the middle, with Bernard Kamungo and Paul Arriola on the wings.

-Up top, we’re going to get a duo of Tsiki Ntsabeleng and Logan Farrington.
+Up top, Petar Musa gets the start with Tsiki Ntsabeleng and Logan Farrington behind him.

 Who we could see in the second half